-Any appeal hearing must be scheduled within one week of the date of the suspension/expulsion, unless the superintendent grants an extension of time at the request of the student and/or his parent or guardian.
+Any request for an appeal of a suspension or expulsion must be made in accordance with Board of Education Policy JGD and/or JGE.
+Any appeal hearing must be scheduled within one week of the date of the suspension/ expulsion, unless the superintendent grants an extension of time at the request of the student and/or his parent or guardian.